ikraamg/laptech/README.md

 rspec
 ```

-## "Nice To Have Requirements" that is Implemented
+## "Nice To Have Requirements" that are implemented

 - Dark Mode via toggle
 - Implement proper user authentication from the front-end to the server